2020 Tampa Bay Buccaneers season: Week 4: vs. Los Angeles Chargers

 The Chargers jumped out to a 24–7 lead in the second quarter, but the Buccaneers rallied in the second half to win by the score of 38–31.
 Quarterback Tom Brady, who threw a Pick 6 in the first quarter, rebounded to pass for 369 yards, and 5 touchdown passes (to five different receivers).
-The Chargers were up by 17 with less than one minute left in the first half.
+The Chargers were up by 17 points with less than one minute left in the first half.
 Ndamukong Suh forced a fumble on Joshua Kelley, and the Buccaneers recovered at the Chargers 6-yard line.
-Brady's touchdown pass to Mike Evans with 28-second left before halftime made the score 24–14, and was the turning point of the game.
+Brady's touchdown pass to Mike Evans with 28 seconds left before halftime made the score 24–14, and proved to be the turning point of the game.
 Tampa Bay scored touchdowns on the first three drives of the second half, and led 38–31 with 2:44 left in the fourth quarter.
 With 2:35 remaining in regulation, Justin Herbert's pass was intercepted by Carlton Davis near midfield.
-Tampa Bay ran out the clock, and it was their biggest comeback win since 2008.
+Tampa Bay ran out the clock, and it was the franchise's biggest comeback win since 2008.

 Week 5: at Chicago Bears

 On Thursday Night Football, the Buccaneers jumped out to a 10–0 lead in the first quarter, but it was thwarted as the Bears scored two touchdowns in the final 1:48 of the first half, including a one-handed 12-yard touchdown reception by Jimmy Graham.
 In the third quarter, the Buccaneers responded with a long field goal, but Bears kicker Cairo Santos countered with a long field goal of his own.
 The two teams then traded a field goals.
 Trailing 20–19 in the final minute of regulation, Tampa Bay was driving near midfield.
 Quarterback Tom Brady threw an incomplete pass, not realizing it was 4th down, which effectively ended the game.
 Bears quarterback Nick Foles finished with 243 yards, a touchdown, as well as an interception.
 Tom Brady finished with 253 yards and one touchdown pass to Mike Evans.

 With the loss, the Buccaneers dropped to 3–2.
-As of the 2021-22 season, this remains Brady's only career loss to the Monsters of the Midway, whom he defeated in five meetings out of five during his two-decade run in New England.
+Notably, this was Brady's only career loss to the Monsters of the Midway, whom he defeated in five meetings out of five during his two-decade run in New England and defeated a sixth time with the Bucs the following season before retiring.